-Employees of the Community College of Rhode Island are subject to the Conflict of Interest & Nepotism Policy as adopted by the Board of Governors for Higher Education on July 20, 1981, as follows:
+Employees of the Community College of Rhode Island are subject to the Conflict of Interest & Nepotism Policy as adopted by the Board of Education on July 2, 1981, as follows:

 No such person and no spouse (if not estranged) or any dependent child of such person or business associate of such person or any business entity in which said individual, spouse or child or business associate of such person has a ten percent (10%) or greater equity interest or five thousand dollars ($5,000) or greater cash value interest shall enter into any contract with this Board or any agency under its jurisdiction unless the contract has been awarded through an open and public process, including prior public notice and subsequent public disclosure of all proposals considered and contracts awarded; provided, however, that contracts for professional services which have been customarily awarded without competitive bidding shall not be subject to competitive bidding if awarded through a process of public notice and disclosure of financial details.

 For purposes of this regulation the term "family" shall mean and include parents, spouse (if not estranged), children and their spouses, siblings and their spouses and children.

 No member of the same family as the Commissioner and Assistant Commissioners of Higher Education or of the President or Vice Presidents of the higher education institutions, shall be employed in any capacity under the Board's jurisdiction.

 No two persons of the same family may hold positions under the Board's jurisdiction in which one of them is directly or indirectly responsible for recommendations or decisions involving the other in such matters as initial appointment, retention, promotion, salary, leave of absence, or any other job-related function of a supervisory nature.

 The prohibitions contained in subsections B. and C. of this section shall apply prospectively and shall not prohibit family member employment existing on the date of the adoption of these regulations.